gschintgen/latexsheet/index.md

 ## LaTeX cheat sheet

-This is a latex reference sheet which is geared toward writing short documents e.g. math exercise sheets.
+This is a LaTeX reference sheet which is geared toward writing short documents e.g. math exercise sheets.
 It is a fork of the excellent [LaTeX cheat sheet by Winston Chang](https://wch.github.io/latexsheet/).